learn-co-curriculum/cssi-4.5-python-conditional-statements/README.md

 ```
 #Student Practice
 In your practice.py try writing a conditional statement with an if condition, elsif condition and else condition

+ * **Pick a Number:** Write a program that makes the user guess a number 1-10.
+If their guess is correct, tell them they've won.
+If their guess is too high or too low, give the user a hint. you will need to use python's `input()` method.
+  * `userGuess = input('Guess a number between 1-10')`